 How can a first-time buyer be the first to view a property in Paris?

 Quality properties in sought-after arrondissements go within hours.
 A property hunter established in the area maintains trusted relationships with local estate agents, who alert them in advance about upcoming properties.
-This is the mechanism that allowed Daniel to be the second viewer of a 2-bedroom in the 15th, and to submit the first offer at asking price.
+This is the mechanism that allowed Daniel to be the second viewer of a two-room flat in the 15th, and to submit the first offer at asking price.

 No. When the price per sqm is consistent with the market and several buyers are positioning simultaneously, a quickly submitted offer at asking price is often the best strategy.
 In Daniel's case, the property at 370,000 euros for 36 sqm in the 15th was in line with the market.
 Other equivalent offers arrived the same evening: his responsiveness allowed him to succeed.